Wouldn’t it be nice to live in a fur-free home and not suffer from allergies?

 Dealing with Allergies

 Dander is dead skin particles that naturally flake off and become airborne.
-Some dogs produce minimal dander, and we call those hypoallergenic dogs.
+Some dogs produce minimal dander, and we call those hypoallergenic breeds.

 However, most allergy sufferers will be able to tolerate a dog with minimal dander much better.